March 12 - April 25, 2026

 The furniture-sculptures that the artist conceived for the exhibition space were produced from bits of recycled wood, cut, sanded and dyed by her hands.
 The choice to use natural wood and the importance of demonstrating an artisanal craft are at the heart of the sculptor’s engagement.
 She confesses to having been fascinated as a youth by a neighbor in her village in Pennsylvania who had built all the furniture in his house by hand.
 The artist means to propose an alternative to industrial production.
 The link with Art Nouveau, a movement that arose in reaction to the massive industrialization of the end of the 19th century, is evident; Alicia Adamerovich also takes up its formal codes.
 The rounded curves of the furniture allow her to extend the limits of the physicality of the object into the surrounding space.
 They seem to become animate, like chimerical figures, and are at once functional, yet paradoxically endowed with a certain fragility.

-The Symbolists, Les Fleurs du mal - Hesse Flatow, NYC
+The Symbolists, Les Fleurs du mal - Hesse Flatow

 Co-curated by Nicole Kaack and Karen Hesse Flatow